 Don Gibson (1928-2003) started his career in the 1940s and rose to fame on the wings of a string of giddy hits, late 1950s songs like "Blue, Blue Day" and "Oh, Lonesome Me" that had the bounce of early rock'n'roll, without the gritty teenage edge.
-A songwriter as well as a performer, Gibson was a major player in early '60s Nashville, and swiftly succumbed to the lure of lush "Nashville Sound" production and increasingly goopy poetics.
-The early stuff is the fun stuff, though there are some songs later on you might want to give a whirl...
+A songwriter as well as a performer, Gibson was a major player in early '60s Nashville, writing "Sweet Dreams" and other hits, but he swiftly succumbed to the lure of lush "Nashville Sound" production and increasingly goopy poetics.
+The early stuff is the fun stuff, but the later stuff is horrible.
+Still, there are a few songs later on you might want to give a whirl...
 Here's a quick look at his work...

 Four more discs worth of Don Gibson in his prime...
 The Nashville Sound production style is taking over -- like a lot of his contemporaries, Gibson specialized in crooning pop vocals, but there's still some fun country twang in there, too.
 A tasty package for true fans!